-Pressing the Test button prints an 8-inch wide test pattern of some of the characters in the current font (ASCII codes 33 to 126), using the current print modes.
-Pressing the Test button twice in succession prints a 13.6-inch wide test pattern (or 16-inch wide test pattern, if the maximum print width is set to 16 inches).
+Pressing the Test button prints an 8-inch wide test pattern of some of the characters in the current font (ASCII codes 32 to 127), using the current print modes.
+To print a test pattern that is as wide as the WIDTH parameter setting on the Setup menu (you'll learn more about this parameter later in this section), press the Test button twice in succession.
 To terminate the test, press the Ready button.